You are using an unsupported browser Please switch to a supported browser so you can get the best experience on this site

 Variable expenses are more flexible, but you can’t completely do without them.
 Discretionary expenses, on the other hand, are the first thing you should give up.
 You’d be surprised how much you’d save just by canceling subscriptions or Friday nights out.

-But that doesn’t mean you have to completely deprive yourself of all sources of satisfaction—you need stress relief, especially now!
+But that doesn’t mean you must completely deprive yourself of all sources of joy—you need stress relief, especially now!
 Just find cheaper (or even free) ways to reward yourself: listening to music, picnics in the park, evening walks with the family.

 Anticipate long-term expenses

-There are some expenses that only happen once or twice a year, but they are huge.
-This can include tuition payments, annual premiums, or even the spike in spending during the holidays.
+Some expenses only happen once or twice a year but are huge.
+This can include tuition payments, annual premiums, or even a spike in spending during the holidays.

 Divide the cost into 12 and plug it into your regular budget, so you gradually save for them instead of overloading your budget on that particular month.

-If you really can’t afford them with your current financial situation, be proactive and think of ways to either reduce the cost or even prevent it.
+If you can’t afford them with your current financial situation, be proactive and consider ways to reduce or prevent the cost.
 For example, if you’re concerned about school fees, can you apply for a scholarship or student subsidy?
-Or should you take the year off and submit an application for leave of absence?
+Or should you take the year off and submit an application for a leave of absence?

 Your budget may look great on paper, but it’s easy to lose track of your daily spending and realize that you’re short before the next payday.
 To avoid this problem, write down every expense in a notebook or money app.